MS 2023-01-D-HopsonJr-September-21-2022-Donation-of-Municipal-Property September 21, 2022

 If you are a Mississippi municipal attorney facing a similar legacy promise

-Honoring a prior administration's promise is not a substitute for current statutory authority.
-The fact that residents have occupied municipal property for 25 years, that a previous mayor promised the homes, and that the equities favor the residents does not change the analysis.
-Find a current statutory hook or do not transfer.
+Under this opinion, honoring a prior administration's promise is not a substitute for statutory authority.
+The fact that residents have occupied municipal property for 25 years, that a previous mayor promised them the homes, and that the equities favor the residents does not, by itself, give the town power to deed the property.
+The AG's position is that a municipality cannot deed municipally-owned property to individuals unless a statute specifically authorizes it; absent that, the deed would be an unlawful donation (Thomas (2006)).

 If you are a mayor or board of aldermen member dealing with a legacy housing promise